Rzakmoradi/Rzakmoradi/README.md

-# Hi, I'm Reza Khodamoradi 👋
+# Hi, I'm Alireza Khodamoradi 👋

 ## About Me
 I specialize in FPGA design and development, with hands-on experience in programming using VHDL and Verilog.
 I am also skilled in PCB design using Altium Designer.